Guy Farley

-Farley's wide range of films include the Oscar nominated Cashback (2006), Modigliani (2004), The Flock (2007), Clive Barker's Book of Blood (2009), Oliver Stone's documentary A Good American (2015), That Good Night (2017) and Silver Skates (2020).

-Early life
+Biography

 Guy Farley was born in Haslemere, Surrey.
 He began playing piano at the age of 6, studying as a pianist to the age of 18.
 He also studied organ at Douai Abbey, where he was also a choral singer and served on the Douai choral committee.
 His musical interests were wide and varied, from classical, studying Rachmaninoff, Debussy and Ravel as well as numerous film scores and a love of Jazz.
 He collected as many John Barry’s soundtracks as he could find.
 Other sources of inspiration included Lalo Schifrin, Jerry Goldsmith, Michel Legrand and Francis Lai.

 He went on to study conducting at Morley College in London under Paul Sarcich and with Peter Stark at the Royal College of Music.

-In 1992 he met John Barry, who had been a great influence on him and spent time with him as he recorded his score for Chaplin at Abbey Road.
-(Barry was nominated at Golden Globe Awards for Best Original Score – Motion Picture.
-The experience of the interaction had a profound experience on Guy, altering the course of his life to one fully engaged in music.